-Anything more than that means you are taking big risk with it.
+Anything more than that means you are taking a big risk with it.
 Earning less is far better than earning nothing.

-It is therefore best to focus on increasing traffic by posting awesome green content rather than running after gold by placing too many ads on the site.
+It is, therefore, best to focus on increasing traffic by posting awesome green content rather than running after gold by placing too many ads on the site.